ansys/.github/profile/README.md

 [PyAnsys Developer's Guide](https://github.com/pyansys/dev-guide).
 The latest PDF can be obtained from [here](https://github.com/pyansys/dev-guide/releases).

-Feel free to contact us by opening a discussion or issue in the respective GitHub repository.
+Feel free to contact us by opening a discussion or an issue in the respective GitHub repository.